acharge91/SortManager/readme.md

-# Ashton's Mega Sorter Manager 3000
+# Ashton's Mega Sort Manager 3000
 *For all your household sorting needs*

                                                       █▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀█